Used oil services

 In order to secure the high volume of used oil required by BME for its own use, BME has developed its own used oil collection network and processing facilities.
-Currently BME consumes more than a quarter of the total available used oil in South Africa.
+Currently BME consumes more than 20% of the total available used oil in South Africa.

 An approved collector and processor

 The ROSE Foundation was established in 1994 by the major lubricant companies.
 ROSE (Recycling Oil Saves the Environment) manages the environmentally acceptable collection, storage and processing of used lubricating oil in South Africa.

 ROSE together with some existing collectors and BME facilitated the formation of NORA-SA in November 2005.
 NORA-SA (National Oil Recycling Association of South Africa):